mohammedosmanghori/matrixmultiplication/README.md

 # matrixmultiplication
-it does multiplies the 2 matrices
+it multiplies the 2 matrices